davide-albertelli-isii/DinoGame_bot/README.md

 # DinoGame_bot

-A recreation of the Chromium T-Rex game, the code for the game itself is OpenSource
+A recreation of the Chromium T-Rex game slightly modified to be adapted to run on a Telegram bot, the code for the game itself is OpenSource